the-drunk-coder/megra.rs/README.md

 This is still in an early development stage and has some severe limitations!

-* It only works at a blocksize of 512
+* It only works at a blocksize of 512 (Linux and macOS, as Windows WASAPI doesn't provide fixed blocksizes)
 * So far only on MacOS and Linux (with Jack)
-* There's no user- or developer documentation so far
+* There's no proper developer documentation so far

 These issues are being addressed in no particular order ...